Postpartum Tips for Neurodivergent Moms

 Relationship Shifts

-Navigating early motherhood as a neurodivergent mom can also bring strain to relationships.
-My then-husband, also undiagnosed neurodivergent at the time, wanted to support me, but without clear boundaries or effective communication, we both felt overwhelmed.
+Figuring out early motherhood as a neurodivergent mom can also make maintaining relationships extra hard.
+My then-husband, also undiagnosed ADHD at the time, wanted to support me, but since I had set no boundaries for myself and lacked any sort of effective communication skills, our relationship began to deteriorate fast.
 Unfortunately, we ended up pegging each other as the enemy and resentment entered our relationship soon after our baby did.
-Direct communication and boundary-setting are essential for everyone, but especially for neurodivergent folks, and even more so during the postpartum period.

 Strategies and Coping Mechanisms for Neurodivergent Moms Postpartum